KnuxV/advanced_programming_python/lessons/01-shell-intro.md

 **Quick tip:** To open your current Linux folder in Windows Explorer, type: `explorer.exe .`

+### Git Bash

+If you are using Windows but can't or don't want to use WSL, you can use git bash ([Install here](https://git-scm.com/downloads/win)).
+This is a linux shell available on windows.

 ### Mac Users:

 Mac offers a clean programming experience with its Unix-based foundation, eliminating the need for a separate Linux environment.
 The terminal is nearly identical to Linux, making it ideal for Python and SQL development.

 Your Terminal is already installed and ready:
 - Find it in: Applications → Utilities → Terminal
-- Or press `Cmd + Space`, type "terminal", and hit Enter
+- Or press `Cmd + Space`, type "terminal," and hit Enter
 - Consider installing [iTerm2](https://iterm2.com/) for a better terminal experience

 ### ChromeOS Users: Enable Linux